oskariorg/oskari-documentation/10 Enabling modules/00140-HowToEnableTheUserDataStore.md

     db.password=postgres

     # mark any addition pool property tokens so we can check/add them automagically
-    # jdbc/OskariPool is used for myplaces and analysis and user data store, if there is no definition for extra pools
+    # jdbc/OskariPool is used for myplaces and user data store, if there is no definition for extra pools
     #
-    #db.additional.pools=myplaces,analysis
+    #db.additional.pools=myplaces

     # jdbc/omat_paikatPool
     #db.myplaces.jndi.name=jdbc/OskariPool